grzegorzSpiewak/making-waves/README.md

    1. You need to have node.js and npm installed on your working station
    2. Clone rispository link from github
-   3. Open Git Bash or Console and clone link on your desktop (git clone comand)
+   3. Open Git Bash or console and clone link on your desktop (git clone comand)
-   4. Enter folder in Console (cd 'folder name')
+   4. Enter folder in console (cd 'folder name')
    5. Type 'npm install' or 'npm i' to set up environment
-   6. When installation is over type GULP in console and whait few secound to lounch a project.
+   6. When installation is over type GULP in console and wait few seconds to lounch a project.

 C. Desription of my approach

 When approaching this project I focused on main goal of this task which is building potential clients email base.
 Thats why I decided to reduce all interaction which user can experience when visiting page to only one button and email form (build a landing page).
 The purpose of this action is to not distract him by other options (navigation, animations, sliders etc.) and increase to amount of potential clients.

 I decided to use simple graphics to show the benefits which are being gain by drinking smoothie - to not "attack" user with tons of informations which can distract or bore users.
-The section which reflect directly to user ("Think about yourself...") are added to keep them interested and make them keep "scrolling down" :)
+The section which reflect directly to user ("Think about yourself...") are added to keep them interested and make them keep "scrolling down".

 SEO accesibility: